RoushanKhalid/Required-DS-and-ML-to-RESEARCH/README.md

-# Discovering the fundamental concepts and practical applications of DS and ML.
+# Discovering the fundamental concepts and practical applications of Data Science.